skip to Main Content

 How does the DAGMAR model work

-The DAGMAR model is built on four stages: awareness, comprehension, conviction, and action.
+The DAGMAR model consists of four stages: awareness, comprehension, conviction, and action.

 In the first stage, an advertiser’s primary focus is to build awareness of the product or service they are promoting.

-In the second stage, the advertiser seeks to increase understanding of the product or service, its features, and its benefits.
+In the second stage, the advertiser aims to enhance understanding of the product or service, including its features and benefits.

 In the third stage, the advertiser aims to build conviction amongst the target audiences.
 Lastly, in the final stage, the advertiser triggers action amongst the target audience to purchase the product.